 Aside from the fact that plastics take thousands of years to break down, they also release microplastics with each use.
 These microplastics are harmful to human health and the environment at large.

-When it comes to washing up those containers, grab some zero-waste dish soap in place of conventional detergents in plastic bottles.
+When washing up those containers, grab some zero-waste dish soap instead of conventional detergents in plastic bottles.